 How Can An Employer Benefit?

-Many supervisors simply enjoy sharing their expertise and saving in their roles as professional mentors.
+Many supervisors simply enjoy sharing their expertise as professional mentors.
 In addition, some tangible benefits include:

 - Year-round source of highly motivated pre-professionals